ipkn/crow/README.md

  - CMake for build examples
  - Linking with tcmalloc/jemalloc is recommended for speed.
  - Now supporting VS2019 with limited functionality (only run-time check for url is available.)
- - Support static resources and the default is in the 'static/' directory

 ### Building (Tests, Examples)
 Out-of-source build with CMake is recommended.
 ```